 Class actions are only allowed in the specific field of discrimination.
 They can pursue two different aims: to enjoin an infringement; and to establish the liability of the employer to obtain compensation for the prejudice suffered.
 Class actions can only be exercised by some particular associations or by a trade union representative of employees, before a civil court in order to establish that several applicants for a job, internship or training period at a company or several employees are subject to direct or indirect discrimination.
 A formal notice to cease the infringement or to repair the prejudice sent to the potential defendant is a prerequisite.
-No class action can take place until a four-month period has elapsed since the date on which the potential defendant received the formal notice.
-Any term of a contract which aims to prohibit anyone from taking part in a class action is null and void.
+No class action can take place until a six-month period has elapsed since the date on which the potential defendant received the formal notice, if he or she has not refused to answer in the meantime.
+Any term of a contract that aims to prohibit anyone from taking part in a class action is null and void.

-43 Does the law in your jurisdiction allow employers to impose a mandatory retirement age?
+44 Does the law in your jurisdiction allow employers to impose a mandatory retirement age?
 If so, at what age and under what limitations?